MarzieEskandari/supply-chain-SQL-analysis/README.md

 - `README.md` — this file
 - `supply_chain.db` — the mock database (download separately from project documentation)

-## Next Steps / Extensions

-- Add a Power BI dashboard on top of these queries for visualization
-- Expand to include seasonal trends, product-level performance by supplier
-- Build a Python script to automate scorecard updates from live ERP data
-- Implement alerting for suppliers crossing performance thresholds

 ---

 **Author:** Marzie Eskandari